davurie/origin-angular/README.md

 ## How to use it!

-Run `ng serve` for a dev server.
+Run `ng serve` and `npm, run json-server`.
 Navigate to `http://localhost:4200/`.

+Or visit the [Origin Clone App](https://origin-angular-davurie.vercel.app/) to see it live!

 ## Features